 When you ask an employee for their feedback or input, it shows you trust and value them.
 This goes a long way for building trust with employees and creating a culture where people are comfortable to share ideas, innovate, and improve.

 “Top ranked leaders (those who average a score at the 83rd percentile on leadership effectiveness) are also at the top in asking for feedback, based on research we’ve drawn from our database of 360° reviews.
 Is this a coincidence?
 I think not.”

-It is a sign of a true leader to put aside his or her pride and open the floor for the team to offer suggestions and constructive criticism.
+It is a sign of a true leader to put aside their pride and open the floor for the team to offer suggestions and constructive criticism.
 This exhibits an extraordinary level of transparency and trust, and it’s not easy.
-Why is the prospect of asking those below us for feedback such a daunting thought?
+Why is the prospect of asking those who report to us for feedback such a daunting thought?
 SHRM gives great insight into why it may be initially uncomfortable to ask for feedback:

 “Learning to accept feedback requires us to wrestle two conflicting human needs: the need to learn and grow and the need to be accepted as we are.
 It helps to understand what triggers our defensive reactions, which can block our ability to learn.”